merenlab/merenlab.org/software/anvio/help/artifacts/external-gene-calls/index.md

 |16|contig_03|5720|6233|f|0|program|v1.0|MLESEVDMNDHDEETLASLQQAND(...)|
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|

-Explicitly defining amino acid sequences could be particularly useful when working with eukaryotic genomes, or genomes that use non-standard genetic code.
+Explicitly defining amino acid sequences could be particularly useful when working with eukaryotic genomes, or genomes that use non&#45;standard genetic code.

 {:.notice}
-**Please note**: For a complete gene call where the value of `partial` is `0`, the number of nucleotides, i.e. the value of `stop - start`, must be divided by three **without** any remainder.
-Any other gene call is not a complete gene call, and must be identified as such by setting the value of `partial` to `1` so anvi&#39;o does not try to translate their sequence.
-Otherwise anvi&#39;o will be upset, and then frustrate you.
+**Please note**: For a complete gene call where the value of `partial` is `0`, the number of nucleotides, i.e. the value of `stop &#45; start`, must be divided by three **without** any remainder.
+Any other gene call is not a complete gene call, and must be identified as such by setting the value of `partial` to `1` so anvi'o does not try to translate their sequence.
+Otherwise anvi'o will be upset, and then frustrate you.

 {:.notice}
-**Please note**: anvi&#39;o follows the convention of string indexing and splicing that is identical to the way one does it in Python or C.
+**Please note**: anvi'o follows the convention of string indexing and splicing that is identical to the way one does it in Python or C.

 The statement above means that the index of the first nucleotide in any contig should be `0`.
-In other words, for a gene call that starts at the position `x`th position and ends at position `y`th position, we start counting from `x-1`, and not from `x` (but we still end at `y`.
+In other words, for a gene call that starts at the position `x`th position and ends at position `y`th position, we start counting from `x&#45;1`, and not from `x` (but we still end at `y`.
 The `start` and `stop` positions in the input file should comply with this.
 Here is an example gene in a contig:

 ``` bash
                  1         2         3